 Fortuitously I’d seen somewhere that WASECA was selling a digital version of their Introduction to the Biomes curriculum for $12, so I snapped that up!
 It comes with printable versions of many of the questions and three part cards, and also the blackline masters that are freely downloadable on their website anyway.

 We started with a couple of weeks generally introducing biomes.
-Meatball had done a couple of rounds of biome work at school, but this was all new to Cheeseball.
+Funball had done a couple of rounds of biome work at school, but this was all new to Daisy.
 I went through the WASECA curriculum and listed the lessons I thought we’d cover.
 I also printed a lot of biome information from worksheetplace.com since our libraries were closed.
 However our libraries soon opened with a reserve/pickup service so I put in an order!